Preparing to be a Work-from-Home Student

 - If you find that you are having trouble creating or sticking to a structured schedule, think about keeping a time diary.
 Write down just how much time you are spending on various activities each day.
 If the results show that you are spending too much time watching TV, for example, then this will help you to be honest with yourself and to align your daily activities with your priorities and goals.

 - The role of the Student Disability Access Center (SDAC) is to ensure access and inclusion for students with disabilities through the approval of academic and other accommodations.
-We recognize that students’ perception of whether they need accommodations may change as we move to online learning, and we encourage those with questions to contact SDAC.
+We recognize that students’ perception of whether they need accommodations may change as they start college or depending upon whether their classes are primarily online or in-person, and we encourage those with questions to contact SDAC.

 Additional reading about being a successful online learner